 40 English Weather Idioms That Make Speaking English a Breeze

-We’re going to learn how to use English weather idioms to talk up a storm (talk a lot) about many other topics.
+In this post, we’re going to learn how to use English weather idioms to talk up a storm (talk a lot) about different topics.

 1. Under the weather

 If you’re feeling “under the weather,” it means that you don’t feel well.

 The term originally came from the phrase “under the weather bow.”
 (In this phrase, “bow” rhymes with “cow.”)

 The “weather bow” was the part of a ship that was getting hit with bad weather, such as heavy rain or storms.
 Sailors would go below deck so they wouldn’t get seasick.
 In other words, they would be “under the weather bow.”

 Over time, even people on dry land started using “under the weather” to mean feeling ill.